lytovka/fullstackopen/README.md

 # fullstackopen
-My submissions for the full-stack course hosted by University of Helsinki
+My submissions for the full-stack course hosted by University of Helsinki.